 Histology also helps prevent mesothelioma misdiagnosis.
 For example, peritoneal mesothelioma and ovarian cancer can be difficult to differentiate without analyzing the cell type through histopathology.

-If patients are pursuing legal action against an asbestos company that may have caused their cancer, a misdiagnosis can also negatively affect their chances of obtaining compensation.
+If patients are pursuing legal action against an asbestos company whose product may have caused their cancer, a misdiagnosis can also negatively affect their chances of obtaining compensation.

 When examining a tumor sample for the presence of mesothelioma, a histopathologist will carefully inspect the sample for three patterns of cellular formation:

 Spindle-shaped sarcomatoid cells typically lack strong characteristics, and because of their looser organization, they spread more easily than epithelial cells.
-This rare cell type characterizes 10 to 20 percent of cases.
+This rare cell type characterizes 10 percent of cases.

 Malignant mesothelioma is considered biphasic when both epithelial and sarcomatoid cells are present and each type accounts for at least 10 percent of the tumor’s mass.
-The biphasic (mixed) cell type accounts for 20 to 35 percent of mesothelioma cases.
+The biphasic (mixed) cell type accounts for 30-40 percent of mesothelioma cases.

 Each specific cell type has different visible characteristics.
 For example, sarcomatoid cells have elongated nuclei, while epithelial cells are most commonly distinguished by the identification of microvilli (microscopic protrusions of a cell) or cell organelles.

-Doctors use these histological classifications to develop a prognosis and treatment plan for patients.
-The cell type can account for differences in life expectancy of up to 200 days.
+Doctors use these histological classifications to establish the diagnosis, and then with staging information they can later develop a prognosis and treatment plan for patients.

 Epithelial cells are typically the most responsive to treatment, which often leads to a better prognosis.